What is the Parallax Effect?

 Too much movement can be distracting.
 Use parallax effect sparingly, especially with high intensity values.

-Adjust the Parallax Intensity value:
+Adjust the Parallax Intensity X/Y values:

 The parallax effect is a wonderful way to make your Minecraft menus feel more alive and interactive.
 Experiment with different combinations of background and element parallax to create stunning, dynamic layouts that respond to your mouse movements!